You'll need a genuine love for your research subject as well as patience and good lab skills to become a medical research scientist

 Molecular level research may be carried out using appropriate cell and animal models, or human volunteers may be used to study the clinical effects of various factors.

-Your role will vary depending on the setting but much of the work is laboratory-based.
-In general, as a medical research scientist you'll need to:
+Roles vary depending on the setting, but much of the work is laboratory-based.
+In general you'll need to:

 - plan and conduct experiments and analyse or interpret the results

 - use specialist computer software to analyse data and to produce diagrammatic representation of results

 - teach and supervise students (in higher education)